Worldline1/Active-Directory-Project/index.md

 # bash
 exit
 ```
-4. Enable Splunk to Start on Boot
+## 4. Enable Splunk to Start on Boot

-To ensure Splunk runs automatically on server startup:
+To ensure Splunk runs automatically on server startup, we use the following command:
 ```bash
 # bash
 sudo ./splunk enable boot-start -user splunk